Beijing's new mega-airport ready to open

 The multibillion-dollar Daxing, designed by the late architect Zaha Hadid and her Chinese partners, is built for the future, boasting four runways and a terminal the size of 97 soccer pitches upon opening of the first phase -- as well as customer-service robots that will provide travelers with flight updates and airport information.

-The "modest" initial operational target is to accommodate 72 million passengers and two million tons of cargo annually by 2025.
-The ambitious master plan calls for the building of a total of seven runways, and moving at least 100 million passengers and four million tons of cargo a year through the airport.
+The "modest" initial operational target is to accommodate 72 million passengers and 2 million tons of cargo annually by 2025.
+The ambitious master plan calls for the building of a total of seven runways, and moving at least 100 million passengers and 4 million tons of cargo a year through the airport.

 Construction for the $11.5 billion project began in 2014, with more than 40,000 workers on site at its peak.
 The terminal bears all the hallmarks of Hadid's signature contour lines, with plenty of natural light shining through its more than 8,000 distinct rooftop windows.